zachmueller/spaced-everything/docs/Advanced-Guide.md

 - `se-last-reviewed + interval` calculates when the note is next due
 - `WHERE` filters to only show onboarded notes that are currently due
 - `SORT` orders by urgency (oldest due date first)
+- `LIMIT` restricts to only showing the top N results

 **Example output:**